-Are you doing an activity which makes you feel emotionally, physically and mentally healthy?
+Are you doing an activity that makes you feel emotionally, physically, and mentally healthy?
 Or does it drain your energy?
 Keeping an inventory lets you know how much time you really have for yourself.

 2. Understand why you are busy.

 We are always busy, busy, busy.
-But what are we busy at?
+But what are we busy with?

 Understanding why you are busy can help you uncover some of the limiting beliefs you have for work.

 - Some people stay back late after work even though they have nothing to do.
 That’s because they are avoiding some issues back at home.